Federal budget legislation enacted in late December did a lot more than fund the government for another year.

 To qualify for this deduction, however, your eligible medical expenses must exceed a certain percentage of your income, which is referred to as a “floor.”
 And that floor has been in flux since the passage of the Affordable Care Act of 2010, as we detailed in “3 Bold Ways Retirees Can Cut Health Care Costs.”

-The latest change is that a medical expense deduction floor of 7.5% has been extended through tax year 2020.
-That is to say, the floor will not revert to 10%, as was set to happen for tax year 2019.
+The latest change is that a medical expense deduction floor of 7.5% has been extended in perpetuity.
+That is to say, the floor will not revert to 10%, as previously was set to happen.

 This change makes it easier to qualify for the medical expense deduction and makes the deduction more valuable for those who qualify for it.

 Specifically, this change means that folks whose eligible medical expenses exceeded 7.5% of their adjusted gross income (found on your tax return) can deduct the amount of those expenses that exceeds 7.5% of that income, assuming they otherwise qualify for the deduction.

 For help determining whether you’re eligible for the medical expense deduction, try out the IRS website’s interactive tool “Can I Deduct My Medical and Dental Expenses?”

 Donations to charity generally are tax-deductible only if you itemize your taxes.
 But the Coronavirus Aid, Relief, and Economic Security (CARES) Act enacted in March 2020 included a provision that allowed individuals who don’t itemize to deduct up to $300 in cash donations in 2020.